Aging Well Initiative Members

 William Wesley Myers is the Assistant Vice President of Wellness Strategy at Mather, a nonprofit known for its luxury wellness communities and initiatives in Chicagoland.
 He integrates holistic wellness into Mather’s vision through the Person-Centric Wellness Model and ContinuWell™️, enhancing well-being for residents and team members.
 Myers leads spa development, touchless wellness tech, and corporate wellness strategies, fostering engagement and innovation to improve quality, profitability, and personal well-being.

-Aging Well Initiative Member, Bibliosexual, Storyteller & Brand Strategist, Bangkok, Thailand
+Dave McCaughan, Aging Well Initiative Vice-Chair, Aging Well Brand Strategist, Bangkok, Thailand

-Dave, a brand strategy and market research expert with 40+ years of experience across the Asia Pacific, is based in Bangkok.
-Starting at McCann Sydney in 1986, he later led strategic initiatives in Bangkok, Hong Kong, and Tokyo.
-A prolific speaker and writer, he has presented at 500+ conferences and contributed to major publications.
-In 2015, he founded BIBLIOSEXUAL, a brand storytelling consultancy, and later co-founded Ai.agency, leveraging machine learning for market research.
-He has worked with clients like TATA, Unilever China, UBER, and Tesla and spoken at the Global Wellness Summit five times.
+Dave, an advertising strategist, market research expert and brand storyteller with 40+ years of experience across the Asia Pacific, is based in Bangkok.
+Starting at McCann Sydney in 1986, he later led strategic, research and management roles for that company based in Bangkok, Hong Kong, and Tokyo.
+A prolific speaker and writer, he has presented at 700+ conferences and contributed to many publications.
+In 2015, he founded BIBLIOSEXUAL, a brand storytelling consultancy, and has been leveraging AI platforms for market research for a decade.
+His passion for the last four decades has been studying the ageing demographics of SAsia and helping brands rethink older populations and their health and wellness as a positive trend.
+He has been working on aging and wellness with clients like TATA, Unilever, Johnson&Johnson, Disney, American Airlines and many others.
+Dave has spoken at the Global Wellness Summit five times as aspects of shifting demographics .
 More at bibliosexual.weebly.com.

 Dr. Cate O’Brien